The Post-Partum Female Athlete and Urinary Incontinence

 Many times when I suggest the word, ‘Post-Partum Female Athlete’, many of my ladies say they aren’t athletes!
 That is not true!

-I use the word athlete to ANYONE who gets up in the morning, has a task for the day and goes about accomplishing it.
+I use the word athlete to ANYONE who does some form of exercise throughout the day.
 This can be going to work, taking care of the kids at home, going for a walk/jog and if be, training at a high intensity workout facility such as CrossFit, Orange Theory or Burn Boot Camp.

 Therefore, we are ALL athletes!
 We use this term as we like for everyone to compare their own injuries and recovery to a professional athlete.